c0ns0le/iptvplayer-for-e2-fork/readme.txt

 This is fork of https://gitlab.com/iptvplayer-for-e2/iptvplayer-for-e2.gitlab project All credits goes to its author(s)

+Changes:
+- The update mechanism has been CHANGED to not interfere with main project.
+- lsdir binary is not reuired anymore to browse directories, Plugin will use standard mechanism, if lsdir not existing for specific platform.
+- arm platform has been added, main binaries compiled, new resource server for arm initiated

 Planned changes:
-- change the update mechanism to not interfere with main project
+- make the plugin skinable - Patially finished, all sk
+- detect platform based on standard e2 definitions, special binary is not needed
+- use standard binaries installable from opkg (e.g. full wget, rtmpdump)
 - change reporting mechanism to not interfere with main project, if needed
-- make plugin platform independent,
-  - use standard binaries installable from opkg (e.g. full wget, rtmpdump)
-  - detect platform based on standard e2 definitions, special binary is not needed
-  - browse directories using standard e2 mechanism, lsdir binary is not needed
-- make the plugin skinable
 - implement transcoding on highend tuners, possibly limit a need for special external players

-NOTE: All original licenses applies to it too.